First, let me state a fact; most household cleaning product contains toxic substances.

 Typically, paint thinner is what most painters use to clean excess paint off paint brushes but these are highly toxic and flammable.

 A safer way to remove paint residue would be using citrus oil based solvents designed for such.

-Another way would be soaking the paint brush in vinegar in a sauce pan then bring it to a boil.
-This should dislodge paint from the bristles but it can be a time consuming process.
+Another way would be soaking the paint brush in vinegar in a saucepan then bring it to a boil.
+It should dislodge paint from the bristles, but it can be a time-consuming process.